Great Artists’ Dachshund Muses

 Did you know that some of the world’s most celebrated artists and performers have been dachshund owners?
-This extensive list of elite creatives includes Audrey Hepburn, Elizabeth Taylor, Kelsey Grammar, Leonard Nimoy, Marylin Monroe, Marlin Brando, Pierre Bonnard… and the list goes on and on!!
+This extensive list of elite creatives includes Audrey Hepburn, Elizabeth Taylor, Kelsey Grammar, Leonard Nimoy, Marylin Monroe, Marlin Brando, Pierre Bonnard… The list goes on and on!

-Here is a look at three famous artist dachshund owners in art history…
+Here is a look at three famous artist dachshund owners from the art world…

-Though Andy Warhol had grown up with cats, sometime in 1973 he was convinced by his boyfriend to get a dog.
-Very soon after, Archie came into Warhol’s life and completely took over!
+Though Andy Warhol had grown up with cats, sometime in 1973, he was convinced by his boyfriend to get a dog.
+Very soon after, Archie came into Warhol’s life and completely took it over!
 The dachshund accompanied Warhol to his studio, art openings, and restaurants.
 Warhol took Archie to interviews and press conferences and even passed on questions to Archie that he didn’t want to answer.
-The dog, very much like his master, sat there quiet and observant.
+The dog, very much like his master, sat there quiet and observant (and did not answer).

 Warhol once refused to travel to London because it would require either leaving Archie behind or subjecting him to six months of quarantine in England.
 The pair were truly inseparable!
 Warhol eventually added a second miniature dachshund called Amos to his pack.

 Lump belonged to Pablo Picasso’s friend and photographer, David Douglas Duncan, and met Picasso in April 1957 during a visit to his home.
 Duncan described the meeting as a love affair!
 Though Picasso had other dogs, he was completely taken in by Lump and would hold him in his arms and feed him by hand.
 He doted on Lump who spent the rest of his life with Picasso and featured in many of his paintings.

 Duncan wrote a book in 2006 called Lump: The Dog Who Ate a Picasso that features photographs of Picasso and Lump and gives an insight into Picasso’s later years.